Here’s how to make an outdoor DIY hanging Santa sleigh and reindeer out of plywood for less than $20 this holiday season.

 Drilling Holes for the Holiday Lights

-With the cutouts made, I moved onto drilling holes for the lights.
+With the plywood Santa sleigh and reindeer made, I moved on to drilling holes for the lights.

-To start, I used a marker to place dots where I wanted each hole to be.
+To start, I used a marker to place dots in the plywood where I wanted each hole to be.

-I made use of a 2” spacer to ensure consistent spacing between all the holes.
+I used a 2” spacer to ensure consistent spacing between all the holes.
 (It was a cut piece of a drinking straw.)

-Here’s a picture showing how I used a spacer:
+Here’s a picture showing how I used the straw spacer:

-When all the marker dots were added to the sketch, I had to determine what size drill bit best matched the diameter of the string light bulbs.
+When all the marker dots were added to the plywood, I had to determine what size drill bit best matched the diameter of the string light bulbs.